ajgon/v3/source/_posts/2015-04-08-installing-custom-linux-on-raspberry-pi-2.markdown

 adapter.
 If you have a different one, you need to use a [proper firmware](https://packages.debian.org/source/wheezy/firmware-nonfree) instead of the one which I used.

-At first, you need to install all necessary dependecies...
+At first, you need to install all necessary dependencies...

 {% codeblock As Raspberry root lang:sh %}
 apt-get install firmware-ralink # Use your firmware driver here